radiantearth/stac-api-spec/core/itemcollection-spec.md

 Similarly to the relationship between a GeoJSON Feature and a STAC Item, a STAC ItemCollection should be a valid GeoJSON FeatureCollection to allow interoperability with existing tools that support GeoJSON.

-The same ItemCollection definition is currently only used by the [`/search`](../item-search) endpoint.
-The search endpoint enables dynamic queries, for example selecting all Items in Hawaii on June 3, 2015, but the results they return are an ItemCollection of Items.

 Items are represented in JSON format and are very flexible.
 Any JSON object that contains all the required fields is a valid STAC ItemCollection.